dantldev/tmuxify/README.md

 ## Acknowledgments

 - This project was inspired by daily routines and the need for more efficient project management within tmux.

----

-These updates provide a clear path for new users to get started with Tmuxify quickly and understand its key features and usage.
-Let me know if there's anything else you'd like to add or modify!